GeunhwaJeong/haneul-new/doc/src/doc-updates/haneul-breaking-changes.md

 **[Major API breaking changes]** - `GetTransaction` API refactoring

-- [RPC] `haneul_getTransaction` and `haneul_multiGetTransaction` now take in an additional optional parameter called `options` that specifies which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
+- [RPC] `haneul_getTransactionBlock` and `haneul_multiGetTransaction` now take in an additional optional parameter called `options` that specifies which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
 By default, these operations return only the transaction digest.
 - [TS SDK] Renamed `provider.getTransactionWithEffects` to `provider.getTransactionResponse`.
 The new method takes in an additional parameter, `HaneulTransactionBlockResponseOptions`, to configure which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
 By default, this method returns only the transaction digest.

 For more information, see [PR 8888](https://github.com/GeunhwaJeong/haneul/pull/8888).

 ---

-**[Major API breaking changes] haneul_executeTransaction refactoring**
+**[Major API breaking changes] haneul_executeTransactionBlock refactoring**

-- Removed `haneul_executeTransactionSerializedSig` and `haneul_submitTransaction` operations.
+- Removed `haneul_executeTransactionBlockSerializedSig` and `haneul_submitTransaction` operations.
-- The `haneul_executeTransaction` operation now takes a vector of signatures instead of a single signature to support Sponsored Transactions.
+- The `haneul_executeTransactionBlock` operation now takes a vector of signatures instead of a single signature to support Sponsored Transactions.

 To learn more, see [PR 9068](https://github.com/GeunhwaJeong/haneul/pull/9068).